Editing and Proofreading

+You want an error-free publication.
+The primary aim of copyediting is to have an error-free publication.
+There’s an obvious match.
 Speaking of obvious, nothing detracts from a message more than the prevalence of errors in spelling, grammar, punctuation, inconsistency in titling and numbering, or simply presenting incorrect information.

-We know the rigors of editing and proofreading, as well as the immense rewards that come after doing it.
+We know the rigours of editing and proofreading, as well as the immense rewards that come after doing it.
 Let’s just say that at Quantico, there’s a fine-tooth comb in every back pocket that’s not just for styling a coif.
 And we run these combs ruthlessly across every piece that comes through the agency.
 Be it mechanical editing, language editing, or content editing, inconsistencies are obvious to us.
 And so we do a great job distilling every piece to its finest form.

 Copywriting is essentially using words to influence perceptions and generate meaning.
 Beyond that copywriting has an extremely noble purpose.
 It is a communicative aspect of your organization or yourself, and is therefore always saying something about you – when you want it to, and despite yourself.
 Copy – or the words used in a text – connects on two levels simultaneously.

 At the first level, editing creates identification between its text and its intended audience through arrangement.
 Certain words, phrases, even punctuation, when combined in selected ways can powerfully impact people’s perceptions.
 Here’s an example of how two punctuation marks – the comma, and the colon – can change the entire context of a sentence.